mohammadjafri1992/Electronic-Signing-of-loan---based-on-Financial-History/README.md

 Please look at the code files for more in-depth explanation of each line of code and its reasoning.

-Feel free to flag any out of ordinary things in the code and I will try my best to clarify those changes.
+Feel free to flag any out of ordinary things in the code and I will try my best to clarify it.

 Thank you!